andf-crl/docs/v19.1/common-errors.md

 ## split failed while applying backpressure

 In CockroachDB, a table row is stored on disk as a key-value pair.
-Whenever the row is updated, CockroachDB also stores a distinct version of the key-value pair to enable concurrent request processing while guaranteeing consistency (see [multi-version concurrency control (MVCC)](architecture/storage-layer.html#mvcc)).
-All versions of a key-value pair belong to a larger ["range"](architecture/overview.html#terms) of the total key space, and the historical versions remain until the garbage collection period defined by the `gc.ttlseconds` variable in the applicable [zone configuration](configure-replication-zones.html#gc-ttlseconds) has passed (25 hours by default).
+Whenever the row is updated, CockroachDB also stores a distinct [version](cluster-settings.html#setting-version) of the key-value pair to enable concurrent request processing while guaranteeing consistency (see [multi-[version](cluster-settings.html#setting-version) concurrency control (MVCC)](architecture/storage-layer.html#mvcc)).
+All [version](cluster-settings.html#setting-version)s of a key-value pair belong to a larger ["range"](architecture/overview.html#terms) of the total key space, and the historical [version](cluster-settings.html#setting-version)s remain until the garbage collection period defined by the `gc.ttlseconds` variable in the applicable [zone configuration](configure-replication-zones.html#gc-ttlseconds) has passed (25 hours by default).
 Once a range reaches a size threshold (64 MiB by default), CockroachDB splits the range into two ranges.
 However, this message indicates that a range cannot be split as intended.

-One possible cause is that the range consists only of MVCC version data due to a row being repeatedly updated, and the range cannot be split because doing so would spread MVCC versions for a single row across multiple ranges.
+One possible cause is that the range consists only of MVCC [version](cluster-settings.html#setting-version) data due to a row being repeatedly updated, and the range cannot be split because doing so would spread MVCC [version](cluster-settings.html#setting-version)s for a single row across multiple ranges.

 To resolve this issue, make sure you are not repeatedly updating a single row.
 If frequent updates of a row are necessary, consider one of the following: